The next Annual Computer Bridge Championships will be starting on Monday 24th July 2023

 Bridge Captain 6.2 Author Bob Richardson & Bo Haglund and modified by Christine Goulden

 Meadowlark ?
-Author Rod Ludwig (has been promised to us for this year, but version not known as yet.)
+Author Rod Ludwig (has been semi confirmed to us as taking part)

 Other Equipment Used